Skip to main content

 Before you begin

-Starting with macOS High Sierra (10.13), after installing Bitdefender Endpoint Security Tools manually or remotely, the user is prompted to approve the Bitdefender kernel extensions on Mac.
-Until the user approves the Bitdefender extensions, some Bitdefender Endpoint Security Tools features will not work.
-For details, refer to Bitdefender system extension blocked on macOS High Sierra (10.13) and later.
+After installing Bitdefender Endpoint Security Tools, users must approve the Bitdefender system extensions on their Mac.
+Until users approve the Bitdefender extensions, some features do not work.
+For details, refer to Bitdefender system extension blocked in macOS.

-You can pre-approve the Bitdefender kernel extensions and thus eliminate user intervention by whitelisting the Bitdefender extensions using a Mobile Device Management tool such as Jamf Pro.
-For details, refer to Whitelisting Bitdefender Endpoint Security Tools extensions using Jamf Pro 10.x.
+As administrator, you can pre-approve the Bitdefender extensions and thus eliminate user intervention by whitelisting them in a Mobile Device Management tool such as Jamf Pro.
+For details, refer to Whitelisting Bitdefender extensions in Jamf Pro 10.x.

 To install Bitdefender Endpoint Security Tools through Jamf Pro, you have the following options: